MohammadNazeri/my-educations/Docker/README.md

 * docker network ls >  shows the list of existing network
 * docker network create [name] > creates a network with name
 * docker run --network [network name] [image]  > The new container belongs to network name
-> Run all container in the same network to see each other
+> Run all containers in the same network to see each other.
+It works like DNS.
+It means that all containers can see each other through the name of the containers e.g. redis:8080.
+Read docker network documentation for various kinds of networks.
+>
+## Build system:
+> By modifying a system, it is needed to modify other parts also.

+## Container orchestration platforms
+> Docker Swarm
+> Kubernetes